 Discrediting the victim: The narcissist might use his minions to try to discredit the victim in order to make them seem less believable.
 This is often done by making false accusations about the victim or by spreading rumours about the victim’s supposed mental health issues.

-Shunning the victim: In some cases, the narcissist might use the flying monkeys to try to get the victim isolated from other people.
-This is done by convincing other people to avoid or ignore the victim.
+Shunning the victim: In some cases, the narcissist might use their flying monkeys to try and isolate their victim from other people.
+This is achieved by convincing others to avoid contact or interaction with the victim.
+Through this tactic, the victim can soon find themselves without any support network or friends, which makes it easier for the narcissist to control them.

 Flying Monkeys: An example